SwissDataScienceCenter/renku-graph/event-log/README.md

 - **PROJECT_SYNC**

 Checks if the data stored for the project in EL matches the data in GitLab.
 If not, the process fixes the data in EL as well as sends a relevant `GLOBAL_COMMIT_SYNC` and `CLEAN_UP` events.
+Irrespectively of the EL data matching the GitLab data, `SYNC_REPO_METADATA` event is sent to TG to sync data between TS, GitLab and the state of the project metadata.

 **Multipart Request**